 Elkin Municipal Park

-Many of Elkin’s events happen at Elkin Municipal Park, a 25-acre multi-function space built for the town.
-People come here to enjoy the park’s mountain biking trails, kids’ playground, athletic fields (including tennis courts), picnic shelters, and much more.
+People come here for the Elkin Recreational Center, the kids’ playground, athletic fields (including tennis courts), picnic shelters, and much more.

-Enjoy steaming mussels, an extensive wine list, and sonker at Southern on Main, an upscale yet welcoming downtown restaurant.
+- Southern on Main (102 E Main St): Enjoy steamed mussels, tasty steaks, exquisitely breaded local fish, an extensive wine list, and sonker at Southern on Main.
+This is an upscale yet welcoming downtown restaurant.
 For those of you unfamiliar with sonker, it’s a delicious must-order dessert native to Surry County.

 Thanks to its location in both Surry and Wilkes counties, Elkin is surrounded by some amazing scenery.
 You can experience many of these beautiful things to do in Elkin from the seat of your car, your bicycle, or by hiking around the area.